thedynamiclinker/sudocode/lost+found/init/numbers.md

 ---

-0: Others people thought Georg was corrupting the youth.
+0: Other people thought Georg was corrupting the youth.

 1: C'mon, nobody would actually think infinity is "not suitable for kids."